-2018
+2020

-Application deadline: Saturday April 21st , 2018
+Application deadline: April 21, every year

 Thank you for your interest in the Foothill College Veterinary Technology Program.
-We are fully accredited by the American Veterinary Medical Association Committee on Veterinary Technician Activities and Education.
+We are fully accredited by the American Veterinary Medical Association Committee on Veterinary Technician Education and Activities.
 Our mission is to empower the future veterinary technician to be a progressive and compassionate member of the veterinary team and community.

 We hold as our core values: